Milan Blagojevic (jurist)

-Milan Blagojević (born 12 May 1965) in Gračanica is a Serbian jurist, full-time Professor of Constitutional Law and the former judge of the District Court of Banja Luka.
+Milan Blagojević (born 12 May 1965) in Gračanica is a Serbian jurist, full-time professor of Constitutional Law and the former judge of the District Court of Banja Luka.
+In 2023, he was a legal advisor of the Serb member of the Presidency of Bosnia and Herzegovina.

+Education

-He gained his Bachelor’s degree in Law from the Faculty of Law, University of Sarajevo in 1991, and passed the bar exam in 1994.
-He earned his Master’s degree in Law Science from the Faculty of Law, University of Banja Luka in 2000 and his PhD degree from the Faculty of Law, University of Belgrade in 2002.
+Blagojević gained his bachelor's degree in law from the Faculty of Law, University of Sarajevo in 1991, and passed the bar exam in 1994.
+He earned his master's degree in Law Science from the Faculty of Law, University of Banja Luka in 2000 and his PhD degree from the Faculty of Law, University of Belgrade in 2002.
 He is fluent in English and understands Russian.